bogmihut8/dark-sky-weather/README.md

 ### Flow
 > When you first access it, the weather from your location and the current date will be displayed.
-> Selecting a new location will hold the inital time and modifying the current date will keep the previous location.
+> Selecting only a new location will display for the inital time and modifying just the date will display for the previous location.

 ### How to run:
 ```